InLoveWithMesh/Mesh-Cequence-Reduction/README.md

-# Mesh-Cequence-Reduction
+# Mesh Sequence Reduction
-With these API Keys you can reduce Sequence Blocks on many Mesh Backend Endpoints There are various API Keys per Site per Region, just try them out!
+You can use these Simple API Keys to reduce Sequence Blocks on many mesh backend endpoints.
+Instead of using Hawk, you can use them as parameters.
+There are different API Keys per site per region, just try them out!